 1. Client or submitting-client:

-Let us say it is the end user of the hyperledger.
+Let us say it is the end user of the fabric.
 A client must connect to a peer for communicating with the Blockchain.
-The node can communicate both with the Peers and Orderers.
+The client can communicate both with the Peers and Orderers.

 Peer is basically a node that commits the transactions and maintains the state of the ledger.
 Peer keeps the copy of the ledger and they can take the role of an ‘Endorser’ also.